Practical Completion

 How UpScale Handles This

-UpScale tracks your project timeline from start to practical completion, including all the events that affect it — approved variations, extensions of time, and program changes.
-You can see exactly where your project stands relative to the contracted completion date, so there are no surprises when PC approaches.
+UpScale tracks your project timeline from start to practical completion, including all the events that affect it — approved variations, extensions of time, and programme changes.
+You can see exactly where your project stands relative to the contracted completion date, with the cumulative impact of all approved EOTs factored in.
+When PC approaches, you're not scrambling to figure out the adjusted date — it's already calculated.
+The platform links PC dates to retention release schedules and defects liability period tracking, so the downstream consequences of achieving (or missing) PC are visible in one place.

 Related Terms